patricknevindwyer/otterball/TASKS.md

   - [ ] Python Unicode
   - [ ] Single Quoted Strings
   - [ ] JS Style
+- [ ] parsing needs to return indication whether a parse completely validated, or was a partial parse
 - [ ] Parser needs to return error hints and helpful messages
 - [ ] Parser needs to return partial parse tree
 - [ ] Parser needs to differentiate between regular strings and object keys